Trying to decide between SiteGround vs Bluehost to host your website?

 Bluehost Gives You Unlimited Resources

-Another thing that makes Bluehost cheaper are the resources that you get with your plan.
+Another thing that makes Bluehost cheaper is the resources that you get with your plan.
 With the exception of the cheapest Basic plan, Bluehost gives you:

 - Unlimited websites